The university is a cosmopolitan place

 "TU Freiberg is also opposed to all forms of anti-Semitism.
 Our professors, staff and students stand for an open-minded university, tolerance and equality and thus against any form of discrimination," explains the Senate.

-Jewish life on campus must not be jeopardised, Jewish researchers, teachers and students must be able to feel safe at all universities.
+Jewish life on campus must not be jeopardised, Jewish researchers, teaching staff and students must be able to feel safe at all universities.
 Research on anti-Semitism, its origins and its effects, corresponding offers in studies and teaching as well as the transfer of knowledge to multipliers and decision-makers are of the utmost importance for successfully combating anti-Semitism.

 German universities are centres of democratic culture, places of dialogue and sites of diversity.
 With the campaign "Weltoffene Hochschulen gegen Fremdenfeindlichkeit" (Open-minded universities against xenophobia), universities have already set an example and called for clear commitments and decisive action in favour of a tolerant and open-minded society.
 In addition, universities in Germany have a special historical responsibility to resolutely oppose all forms of anti-Semitism.